baebyengseon/baebyengseon.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
 I am a Ph.D. student in political science at Claremont Graduate University.
 My research focuses on understanding representative democracy in the United States.
-I am interested in the principles of representative democracy in the United States and how they have been undermined by economic inequality, racial conflict, and partisan polarization.
+I am interested in the principles of representative democracy in the United States and how they have been undermined by economic and racial inequalities and partisan polarization.
 Embodying a mixed-method approach, my research includes not only theoretical studies to obtain normative benchmarks but also empirical works to find evidence to assess representative democracy in the United States.